Saturday, November 11, 2023

 When Tijuana Moods was finally released in June, 1962 with Mingus' effusive praise for Shaw in the liner notes, it seems likely that fans and music critics alike must have been wondering: What the heck ever happened to Clarence Shaw?

-Chicago's own Chess Records, founded in 1950 by brothers Phil and Leonard Chess, built its fame and fortune selling Blues and R&B music.
+Chess Records was founded in 1950 by brothers Phil and Leonard Chess, and built its fame and fortune selling Blues and R&B music.
 However, by the early 1960s, their ARGO jazz imprint was providing an important source of revenue with a steady stream of popular LPs by artists such as Ahmad Jamal, Etta James, Ramsey Lewis, Art Farmer, and Benny Golson.
 The Chess brothers were anxious to maximize ARGO's success and had been searching for nearly a year to find the right jazz A&R man who could scout and develop new talent for the label.

 In the fall of 1962, Leonard Chess finally found his man when he convinced producer Esmond Edwards to leave Prestige Records in New York and come to Chicago.
 To entice him to make the move, Chess promised to give Edwards freedom to sign and produce artists for the label.
 (Like nearly every promise the Chess brothers made, they didn't really mean it.)
 Edwards agreed to the deal and headed West.
 He began work at ARGO in September, 1962.